GreenAI-Uppa/AIPowerMeter/README.md

 > It is a good practice to check if these tags are correct.

-For the labia, the result is store in the file _deep_learning_power_measure/config.py_
+An example of such configuration is for the labia in the file _deep_learning_power_measure/config.py_

+The most important variable is this one :

-- _node_name_to_csv_column_ : dictionnary where the key is the node id and the value the csv columns (record that each node has two alimentation cable)
+- _node_name_to_csv_column_ : dictionnary where the key is the node id and the value the csv columns (remember that each node has two alimentation cables)

 ## Data collection with RAPL and Nvidia